Skip to content

 What Can I Do if an Employee is Not Showing Up For Work?

-As a small business owner, when an employee consistently fails to show up for work, it can cause big problems.
-So, when can you terminate an employee for this kind of conduct?
-Or, when is a warning more sufficient?
+When an employee repeatedly fails to show up for work, you face a serious challenge that can disrupt your business and team.
+Unauthorised absences may justify termination, but only if you follow the correct legal process.
 There are different circumstances that need to be considered before you go ahead and make any rash decisions.
 This article will explain what legal steps to take if an employee fails to show up for work.

 Front page of publication